mannkind/imap_encrypt/README.md

 # Known Issues

-* Deleted mail seems to end up in the [Gmail]\Trash bin no matter the flags or Gmail IMAP settings :/
+* Deleted mail seems to end up in the [Gmail]\Trash bin no matter the flags or Gmail IMAP settings...
+* The IMAP IDLE session will expire, not sure what the timeout is...